86challenge/rules/rules.typ

     )

   + *Engine & Powertrain*
-    + Engine software must be OEM.
+    + Engine software/firmware must be unmodified.
     + Oil coolers, #highlight[catch cans], accumulators, and/or sump changes are allowed.
     + Gen. 2 only: intake charcoal filters shall be present and unaltered.
     + #highlight[